 - You can’t talk about your experience with a product if you haven’t tried it.

 - If you were paid to try a product and you thought it was terrible, you can’t say it’s terrific.

 You can’t make claims about a product that would require proof the advertiser doesn’t have.
 The Guides give the example of a blogger commissioned by an advertiser to review a new body lotion.
 Although the advertiser does not make any claims about the lotion’s ability to cure skin conditions and the blogger does not ask the advertiser whether there is substantiation for the claim, she writes that the lotion cures eczema.
-The blogger is subject to liability for her unsubstantiated claims.
+The blogger is subject to liability for making claims without having a reasonable basis for those claims.

 My company runs contests and sweepstakes in social media.
 To enter, participants have to send a Tweet or make a pin with the hashtag, #XYZ_Rocks. (“XYZ” is the name of my product.)
 Isn’t that enough to notify readers that the posts were incentivized?